thegroosalugg/thegroosalugg/README.md

     Render's servers will hibernate after inactivity and may take a couple of minutes to wake up.
     No requests are sent on the homepage, please navigate to any other route.
     A page refresh might be needed if the server does not wake up.
-    Any images uploaded will be erased once the server sleeps.
+    Images are saved to File System using Multer.
+They can be uploaded for demo purposes but will be deleted by the server when it sleeps.
   </code></pre>
   <details>
     <summary>Tech Stack</summary>